 The numbers in the coloured circles show the total percentage increase in Council Tax plus Social Care Precept for each combination.
-For example, (2) indicates a 2% total increase.
+For example, 2 indicates a 2% total increase.

-In the Autumn Statement 2022 on 17 November 2022, the government announced that the maximum level In the Autumn Statement 2022 5..... of Social Care Precept in 2023/24 will be 2% Page 9
+In the Autumn Statement 2022 on 17 November 2022, the government announced that the maximum level of Social Care Precept in 2023/24 will be 2%